deb-intel/GramineTest/Documentation/quickstart.rst

 .. _quickstart_installation

-Gramine Installation Options
+Gramine installation options
 ============================

 There are three options to choose from when installing Gramine.
+Instructions for the first two options, Install Gramine and Gramine Docker, are listed below.

 :ref:`Install Gramine` - This option provides instructions for installing Gramine on Ubuntu.
 There several version to choose from.

 :ref:`Gramine Docker Image` - Put your application in a Prepared Docker image container with Gramine and run the container.

-**Option 3:** Build Gramine from source.
-See the Build Gramine from Source article for more information.
+:ref:`Build Gramine from Source files<Build and install Gramine from source>`` - Build Gramine from source files.
+This option is used to help develop Gramine.

 Install Gramine
 -----------------